LamaAni/postgres-xl-helm/README.md

 --- | --- | ---
 image | the image to use | pavouk0/postgres-xl:XL_10_R1_1-6-g68c378f-4-g7a65119
-envs | Additional envs to add to all pods | [null] managers_port | the port to use in the gateway manager or proxies | 6666 postgres_port | the internal and external postgres port | 5432 service.port | the external service port | 5432
+envs | Additional envs to add to all pods | [null] managers_port | the port to use for transaction management (GTM or proxies) | 6666 postgres_port | the internal postgres port | 5432
+service.port | the external service port | 5432
 service.enabled | if true enables the external load balancer service | true service.type | The external service type | LoadBalancer

-### For any stateful set
+### For any StatefulSet

 name | description | default value
 --- | --- | ---
 [STS].count | The total number of replicas, dose not apply to gtm | 1 [STS].resources | the main pod resources | Limits, GTM - 2Gi, 2 cpu; All others - 1Gi, 1 cpu
-[STS].resources | the main pod resources | Limits, GTM - 2Gi, 2 cpu; All others - 1Gi, 1 cpu
 [STS].pvc | The persistence volume claim for data storage.
 Use this value to set the internal database storage.
-Recommended for Coordinators and Gateway managers, 100Mi | [null]
+See Persistence for recommended values. | [null]
 [STS].addContainers | yaml inject to add more containers [STS].volumes | yaml inject to add more volumes [STS].volumeMounts | yaml inject to add more volume mounts